-You probably already know how important it is to make your website mobile friendly for a better user experience, but did you know that having a mobile-friendly website may help your SEO?
+You probably already know how important it is to make your website mobile friendly for a better user experience, but did you know that having a mobile-friendly website impacts your SEO?

 Google’s Penalty for Bad Mobile Experiences

 In June 2013, Google announced a penalty for websites that produce bad mobile experiences, and offered tips on how to fix the two most common mistakes: faulty redirects and smartphone-only errors.
 In their related blog post, Google stressed the importance of avoiding these and the other common website misconfigurations for smartphones.
 This penalty impacted how sites ranked for smartphone search results, making sites which provided a bad mobile experience less likely to rank in smartphone searches.